dubovyk/FVLIW_verilog/README.md

 - Now we can display only one same digit for all 7-segment indicators
 - Have only one single core

+## "wkhs" (who-knows how to sole) problems

+- avoid Quartus automatic optimization (reduces generated design by removing and simplifying unused modules/parts) (e.g. for simple 2-command program for showing a single digit on the 7-seg indicator the whole microcontroller is replaced by a single constant of the given digit).

 ## License

 Copyright 2017 Sergey Dubovyk